chrisgrieser/alfred-bibtex-citation-picker/README.md

   short queries, sorting recently used entries to the top, …
 - __Simple installation:__ Just enter the path to your `.bib` file, and you are ready to go.
-- __Blazingly fast:__ Considerably quicker than any other citation picker (~200
-  ms to fully reload a library with ~4000 entries).
+- __Blazingly fast:__ Considerably quicker than any other citation picker (~200ms to fully reload a library with ~4000 entries).

 ### Advanced features
 - __Citation actions:__ Paste single-entry bibliographies, open URLs,
   open or create literature notes, attach PDFs, search for `.csl` files online, and more.
-- __Lightweight reference management:__ Automatically rename and file PDFs, add or remove entries.
+- __Lightweight reference management:__ Automatically rename and file PDFs, add, or remove entries.
 - __Quickly add new entries:__ Select a DOI or ISBN and add them directly to your BibTeX library via hotkey.
 - __Support for two libraries:__ You can pick citations from two BibTeX Library files at the same time.
 - __Obsidian integration:__ When located in your [Obsidian
-  Vault](https://obsidian.md/), literature notes are automatically opened/created
-  in Obsidian instead of the default markdown app.
+  Vault](https://obsidian.md/), literature notes are automatically opened/created in Obsidian instead of the default Markdown app.

 ## Table of contents